Close Encounters of the Interstellar Kind: Examining the Capture of Interstellar Objects in Near Earth Orbit: Discussion

 where $n_{\mathrm{ISO}}$ is the number density of ISOs.
 Using 1I/`Oumuamua, the number density of Oumuamua sized objects has been determined to be $0.1-0.2 \mathrm{au}^{-3}$ \citep[e.g.,][]{Do2018ApJ...855L..10D,MoroMart2022ApJ...924...96M}.
 To estimate the size distribution of objects ($n_{\mathrm{ISO}}(d)$), we use the following normalization from \cite{Siraj2022ApJ...939...53S}:

 where $n_{\mathrm{ISO},O}$ is the number density of `Oumuamua sized objects, $d$ is the diameter of the object, $d_O$ is the diameter of `Oumuamua sized objects, and $q$ is a power-law index where $4<q<4.5$.
 To be conservative, we set $n_{\mathrm{ISO},O} = 0.1 \mathrm{au}^{-3}$ $d_O = 100$m.
-This equation is valid for object sizes smaller than that of `Oumuamua and we find that the number density obtained from the normalization used above agree with those obtained from other works using double power law models \citep{MoroMart2022ApJ...924...96M}.
+We find that the number density obtained from the normalization used above agree with those obtained from other works using double power law models \citep{MoroMart2022ApJ...924...96M}.
+In addition, \cite{Engelhardt2017AJ....153..133E} found an upper-limit of $0.00014 \mathrm{au}^{-3}$ for objects with $d > 1$ km.
+Using the above normalization, setting $d = 1$ km, we find that $n_{\mathrm{ISO}}(1 \mathrm{km}) \leq 10^{-4} \mathrm{au}^{-3}$, consistent with \cite{Engelhardt2017AJ....153..133E}.

 The number of ISOs ($N_{\mathrm{ISO}}$) in NEO orbits can then be estimated as